Monitoring Climate and Pika in the Southern Rockies

-If you are a hiker who visits the highest peaks of New Mexico, you may have spotted pikas among the talus fields or heard their "eek" alarm call.
+If you are a hiker who visits the highest peaks of the West, you may have spotted pikas among the talus fields or heard their "eek" alarm call.
 Pikas look like small rabbits and are sometimes described as "terminally cute."
-The American pika lives among the most stunning scenery in North America - typically on mountains above 8000 feet elevation - from California to New Mexico and north into Canada.
+The American pika lives among the most stunning scenery and most harsh conditions of North America - typically on mountains above 8000 feet elevation - from California to New Mexico and north into Canada.

 The pika was recently proposed for inclusion on the list of endangered species, but the US Fish and Wildlife Service determined that endangered status is not warranted at this time.
 Why?
 Because the scientific information about pikas is not yet clear.
 Pikas seem to be disappearing from some mountainous areas, but not from others.
 And in a few places, pikas confound conventional knowledge - they are found at low elevations and do well in the warmer temperatures.